sjones-njones/ReadMe-Generator/output/README.md

 ### In case of questions:

-Please contact me at my e-mail: sjones.njones@gmail.com
+Please contact me at my e-mail: N/A

-Follow me on Github: sjones-njones
+Follow me on Github: N/A